 5. Improve your Brain Power

 One of the rewards of learning a second language is that being bilingual is a way of boosting one’s intellectual growth, as well as enhancing mental development.
-The process of learning the Korean language will not only stimulate your mind but also ensures that your brain is active and healthy always.
+The process of acquiring the Korean language will not only stimulate your mind but also ensures that your brain is active and healthy always.

 6. Enhancing your knowledge of Korean Culture and Practical concepts

 A significant number of those who study Korean do so because they are by Korean movies, music, and TV shows.
-A large number of people across the globe is fascinated by country’s K-pop artists such as BTS, Big Bang, EXO, TWICE, AoA, Girls Generation, Wanna One, SHINee, Blue Velvet, and more.
+A large number of people across the globe are fascinated by country’s K-pop artists such as BTS, Big Bang, EXO, TWICE, AoA, Girls Generation, Wanna One, SHINee, Blue Velvet, and more.
 All of these had accelerated people’s interest in studying the Korean Language.

 The language can better equip you with a deep understanding of Korean movies, shows, and songs.
 The people of the country are a unique set, very receptive and intelligent.
-Hangul represents the Korean alphabet and studying it is very simple and it can help you to master and adapt to the basics.
+Hangul represents the Korean alphabet, and studying it is very simple, and it can help you to master, and adapt to the basics.

-You will also be able to listen to interviews of your favorite Korean stars, including their songs and news while having the opportunity to contribute to comments and constructive criticism.
+You will also be able to listen to interviews of your favorite Korean stars, including their songs and news, while having the opportunity to contribute to comments and constructive criticism.

 How to improve and perfect your Korean Language Skills?

 If you have made up your mind to learn the Korean language in India, there are some notable books you can buy to assist you.
-You can also watch Youtube videos, read a few free lessons and listen to lots of podcasts.
+You can also watch Youtube videos, read a few free lessons, and listen to lots of podcasts.
 These are good sources of gaining more knowledge of the language.

 Through a Korean teacher, you can easily and quickly learn grammar, pronunciations, vocabulary, Speaking, and more.
 In the future, I’ll write about Korean language courses in India.